Connecticut Boy Dies in Fatal Accident and Driver is Charged

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Apr 19, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Apr 19, 2014 in Car Accidents

 A car accident can be traumatizing for victims who experience them.
 A fatal accident is even more traumatizing for family members, especially when a child has been killed.
 A Connecticut man has been charged with the death of an 11-year-old boy.